Jennifer Lopez Shows Off Her Insane Abs In A Sports Bra And Leggings

 Amid the intense heat, JLo also appeared to be keeping her makeup very minimal as she stepped out in NYC to work out and keep her toned body in shape.

-The latest photo of JLo making her way to the gym came shortly after Daily Mail revealed that the star sported multi-coloured print leggings and a white hoodie as she worked out once again in the big city.
+The latest photo of JLo making her way to the gym came shortly after Daily Mail revealed that the star sported multi-colored print leggings and a white hoodie as she worked out once again in the big city.

 Showing off her toned legs in another tight pair of leggings, Lopez sported the same large sunglasses.